UPDATE 14 March 2019: Victims have lost more than £830,000 to the TV Licensing scam designed to steal victims’ personal and bank details.

 The rise of TV Licensing refund scams

-Action Fraud reported a significant increase in the number of reports of TV Licensing scam emails in September, as shown in the graph below.
+Action Fraud reported a significant increase in the number of reports of TV licence scam emails in September, as shown in the graph below.

 Between 1 and 20 September, there were 799 reports of scam emails promising a TV licence refund sent to the phishing inbox – an average of 40 emails a day.
 After the report, there was another sharp increase in the number of complaints, up to a whopping 68 per day, on average.

-We issued a warning about the TV Licensing refund scams on the Which?
+We issued a warning about the TV licence refund scams on the Which?
 Facebook page, and at the time of writing the post has been shared more than 4,700 times.